CircleOfHope/musictable_node/README.md

 # Database

 MYSQL was used for development, but in theory the [ORM](http://docs.sequelizejs.com/en/latest/) is agnostic, so you can use whatever you prefer.
 You will need to set up a configuration file at `config/database.js`.
+This file will not be commited to the repository.

 ```
 module.exports = {